-- Tuition fee invoices for the 2020-21 session will be available on the ACORN system in mid-July.
+- Tuition fee invoices for the 2020-21 session are now available on ACORN.
 Click on the 'Show Invoice' button from the financial account screen.

 - You may pay tuition fees using Visa or Mastercard via ACORN.
 A 1.75% Convenience Fee applies.

 - Undergraduate students enrolled in less than 4.0 Full Credit Equivalents (FCE) during the 2020-21 session may request an adjustment to pay tuition fees on a per course basis.
 Please email email@example.com for more information.

 - The deadline for students to pay the Minimum Required Payment to Register amount displayed on the 2020-21 tuition invoice is September 2, 2020.

 - The deadline for students receiving government financial aid (OSAP) to defer their fees on ACORN is September 2, 2020.

 - Unpaid fall term balances must be paid by September 30, 2020.

 - Service charges begin on unpaid fall term fees as of October 15, 2020.

 In accordance with the Ministry of Training, Colleges and Universities (MTCU) guidelines, fees charged to KPE undergraduate students will be based on their academic course enrolment (including waitlisted courses) as of the published fee determination dates in the fall and winter terms.
 The table below explains how tuition and incidental fees will be charged in the 2020-21 session.

 |4.0 – 6.0 FCE||Charged on a program fee basis||Full-time rate|